 (i) If neither candidate has ever reneged on a promise, the candidate whose ideal point is further from the median voter's ideal point promises the policy that is closest to the median voter's ideal point consistent with incentive compatibility.
+The candidate whose ideal point is closer to the median voter's ideal point promises a policy that is

-$^{^{12}}$ If candidate A is promising the policy that is as close as possible to the median voter's ideal point consistent with incentive compatibility, and candidate B has an incentive compatible promise that is closer, candidate B will win the election.
+9If candidate A is promising the policy that is as close as possible to the median voter's ideal point and it is consistent with incentive compatibility, and candidate B has an incentive compatible promise that is closer, candidate B will win the election.
 However, the set of incentive compatible promises that are strictly preferred by the median voter is open.
 We assume that candidate B is the winning candidate in this case.

-The candidate whose ideal point is closer to the median voter's ideal point promises a policy that is equally attractive to the median voter.
+equally attractive to the median voter.
 If elected, both candidates fulfill their promise.

-(ii) If both candidates have reneged on a promise in the past, both candidates promise to implement the median voter's ideal point.
-If elected, they implement their own ideal point.

-(iii) If one candidate has reneged on a promise but the other candidate has never reneged, the candidate who has reneged promises to implement the median voter's ideal point.
+- (ii) If both candidates have reneged on a promise in the past, both candidates promise to implement the median voter's ideal point.
+If elected, they implement their own ideal point. - (iii) If one candidate has reneged on a promise but the other candidate has never reneged, the candidate who has reneged promises to implement the median voter's ideal point.
 If elected, he implements his own ideal point.
 The candidate who has not reneged promises a policy that is as attractive to the median voter as the opponent's ideal point, if such a promise is incentive compatible.
 If that policy is not incentive compatible, he promises his ideal point.
 If elected, he fulfills his promise.